exercism/go-test-runner/README.md

   }{
     // The relevant test data will be parsed out individually for each subtest {
+      // spaces are fine in a test name, but do not mix them with underscores
+      // - because the extraction code won't be able to find it
       name: "parse queen",
       card: "queen",
       want: 10,